 A Western icon, the Lone Cypress is one of the most photographed trees in North America.
-It stands on a granite hillside off the 17 Mile Drive and is 250 years old.
+It stands on a granite hillside off the drive and is at least 250 years old.
 The cypress tree has been scarred by fire and has been held in place with cables for 65 years now.

-My favorite stop!
+My favorite stop is Pescadero Point!
 See tree trunks bleached white from the wind – the Ghost Trees at Pescadero Point.
 Also, marvel at the view of rock formations and the Pacific waves from this beautiful cliff point with views of Carmel Bay and Stillwater Cove.
 This was my favorite stop of the 3 stops we made.
-Seriously Breathtaking!
+Seriously breathtaking.

 Once you exit at the Carmel Gate, you can continue on to see more scenic views by driving through or stopping at the coast of Carmel Beach (one-way going South – Scenic Road) and ending at Carmel River State Beach – a beach on one side and a river on another.

 How long does it take to drive the 17-Mile Drive?